 In case of DC, a separate KeNB is used for SCG-DRBs (S-KeNB).
 This key is derived from the key used for the MCG (KeNB) and an SCG counter that is used to ensure freshness.
 To refresh the S-KeNB e.g. when the COUNT will wrap around, E-UTRAN employs an SCG change, i.e. an RRCConnectionReconfiguration message including mobilityControlInfoSCG.
 When performing handover, while at least one SCG-DRB remains configured, both KeNB and S-KeNB are refreshed.
 In such case E-UTRAN performs handover with SCG change i.e. an RRCConnectionReconfiguration message including both mobilityControlInfo and mobilityControlInfoSCG.
 The ciphering algorithm is common for all radio bearers within a CG but may be different between MCG and SCG.
 The ciphering algorithm for SCG DRBs can only be changed upon SCG change.

 In case of (NG)EN-DC or of SN terminated RB without SCG, the network indicates whether the UE shall use either KeNB or S-KgNB for a particular DRB.
 In case of NE-DC, the network indicates whether the UE shall use either KgNB or S-KeNB for a particular DRB.
 S-KgNB/S-KeNB is derived from KeNB/KgNB as defined in TS 33.501 [86], uses a different counter (sk-Counter) and is used only for DRBs using NR PDCP.
 Whenever there is a need to refresh S-KgNB/S-KeNB, e.g. upon change of MN or SN, the NR SCG reconfiguration with sync and key change is used for S-KgNB refresh (see 5.3.1.1) and the RRCConnectionReconfiguration message including mobilityControlInfoSCG is used for S-KeNB refresh (see 5.3.10.10).
 E-UTRAN provides a UE configured with (NG)EN-DC with an sk-Counter even when no DRB is setup using S-KgNB i.e. to facilitate configuration of SRB3.
 The same ciphering algorithm as signalled by nr-RadioBearerConfig1 and nr-RadioBearerConfig2 as defined in TS 38.331 [82] is used for all radio bearers using the same key (i.e. KeNB or S-KgNB).
-Likewise, the same integrity algorithm as signalled by nr-RadioBearerConfig1 and nr-RadioBearerConfig2 as defined in TS 38.331 [82] is used for all SRBsusing the same key.
+Likewise, the same integrity algorithm as signalled by nr-RadioBearerConfig1 and nr-RadioBearerConfig2 as defined in TS 38.331 [82] is used for all SRBs, and DRBs configured to apply integrity protection of user data, using the same key.
 Although NR RRC uses different values for the security algorithms than E-UTRA, the actual algorithms are the same in case of (NG)EN-DC and NE-DC in this version of the specification.
 Hence, for such algorithms, the security capabilities supported by a UE are consistent across these RATs.
-For MR-DC, integrity protection is not enabled for DRBs terminated on eNB or when the master node is an ng-eNB.
+For MR-DC with 5GC, integrity protection is not enabled for DRBs terminated on ng-eNB or when the master node is an ng-eNB.

 NOTE 2: The network ensures that different values are used for the SCG counter and for the sk-Counter when deriving S-KgNB and/or S-KeNB from the same master key.